CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorSshMessage.md

 ```

 ### -SessionId
-Unique id of session to route messages to.
+Unique Id of session to route messages to.

 ```yaml
 Type: string